urooj-shaukat/FYP-FastAPI/README.md

 2. Open your browser and go to `http://127.0.0.1:8000` to access the home page.

-3. Use the `/check` endpoint to submit coding files and receive plagiarism results.
+3. Use the post request at url `/get_plagiarism` endpoint to submit coding files and receive plagiarism results.

 ## Dependencies